Prescription for Picking Up Your (Psoriasis) Meds

 Recently the pharmacy clerk asked for over three hundred dollars for one of my psoriasis systemic medications.
 The last time it was a five-dollar co-pay according to my insurance plan.

 I found out the brand-name version of the pills cost much more since the doctor did not mark “brand name only” on the prescription.
 Instead of immediately paying whatever the charge, I politely asked why it cost so much more.
 A quick call to the doctor cleared up the discrepancy, saving me hundreds of dollars.

 You can save money, and misunderstanding, if you pay attention to how much medications should cost.
 I check my medical insurance’s prescription price structure annually when it renews to catch any changes.
 When surprises arise at the pharmacy, I can ask the right questions to get the correct price.

 Some people don’t have insurance coverage, or the co-pays and deductibles for certain medications are cost-prohibitive.
 As a specialty class medication, the co-pay for the biologic (injectable) I use is much higher than any of my other medications.

 The pharmacist told me I could call the pharmaceutical company to ask for assistance on that high co-pay.
 They offered to cover most of my cost for the medication each month since I qualify for the help.
 Some restrictions do apply, but it doesn’t hurt to ask.

 If you need help with paying for medications, the National Psoriasis Foundation provides resources to help patients navigate help to pay for treatments.

 The doctor’s office tried a few times to secure approval for me but failed.
-At that point, I made a number of phone calls to challenge the decision.
-Eventually, they approved the full dose.
+At that point, I made several phone calls to challenge the decision.
+Eventually, they approved the total dose.